-Credit risk refers to the risk that a counter party will default on its contractual obligations resulting in a financial loss to the Group, and arises principally from the Group's receivables from customers and cash deposits.
+Credit risk refers to the risk that a counter party will default on its contractual obligations resulting in a financial loss to the Group and arises principally from the Group's receivables from customers and cash deposits.

-The Group's trade receivables are all due from the Australian Taxation office and an entity located in Singapore and listed on the Singapore Stock Exchange (in 2016).
-This entity has an appropriate credit history with the Group.
-There were no receivables at 30 June 2017 or 30 June 2016 that were past due.
+The Group's trade receivables are deposits and amounts due from the Australian Taxation office.
+There were no receivables at 30 June 2018 or 30 June 2017 that were past due.